envisioning/kb/getting_started/getting_started.md

 ## Current state

-At the moment of this release (v0.8-Closed Beta)
+At the moment of this release (v0.8-Closed Beta), TDB primarily serves as a tool for Envisioning' projects.
+It is being developed with our research workflow and needs in mind.

-[Easy collection / reorganization and manipulation of data] [Create a tool that suits Envisioning’s workflow] [Export data for Viz]
+* Easy collection / reorganization and manipulation of data
+* Easy export for Godzilla

 [Internal tool for research project]
 [External Collaborators]